NexMaker-Fab/TECviz/docs/1pm/web.md

 ## Image upload Service
 - [image upload Service](https://petyr.imgbb.com/)
-We use picgo+github to load images.
+We used imgbb.com to load images.
-- The tutorial is at this [link](https://www.nexmaker.com/doc/1projectmanage/imageuploadservice.html).
-What i want to emphasize is 2 points.
-1.In the step to generate a new token ,the following boxes must be chosen, otherwise the images cannot be uploaded.
-image
-2.When the token has been generated, you must copy the token at time, otherwise the token would not be found again.
+Which only required creating a free account on the website and uploading the images.

 # Setting up `index.html`
-Copy the following code into `index.html` for overwriting
+The following code was copied into `index.html`
 ```
 <!DOCTYPE html>
 <html lang="en">